stevansehn/python-spambase-dataset-classification/README.md

-# prompt: write a README file for this project

 # Spam Classification Project

 This project explores different machine learning algorithms for classifying emails as spam or not spam using the Spambase dataset.